Moshi Monsters: Film

-Decline in popularity and relaunch

-The developer of Moshi Monsters, Mind Candy, suffered a loss of £2.2m in 2013 due to a drop in sales from Moshi Monsters.
-The company's financial reports had shown that the profit declined by 34.8% from £46.9 million in 2012 to £30.6 million in 2013.

-In 2015, Mind Candy revealed that they were preparing to relaunch Moshi Monsters for a younger target demographic of four to seven-year-olds, initially as animation with apps and toys to follow.
-However, no changes had been made to the Moshi Monsters site during its lifespan, apart from the removal of the forums section and the removal of the game.

-From 2015 onwards, the decline of Moshi Monsters and the site's creator Mind Candy continued.
-The peak of Moshi Monsters popularity was in 2012 at £46.9m, and it continued to decline.
-In 2018, total revenues were £5.2m, compared with £13.2m in 2014.

-Closure

-On 13 November 2019, Mind Candy announced that Moshi Monsters would be closing down on 13 December 2019 due to the end of support for Adobe Flash Player.
-On 13 December 2019, the game's servers had shut down as planned, and the website has been defunct ever since.

 Criticism and controversies

 In October 2011, Ate My Heart Inc, representing the musician Lady Gaga, were granted an interim injunction by the High Court of Justice of England and Wales to stop Mind Candy, the parent company of Moshi Monsters, from releasing music on iTunes by a Moshi Monsters character known as Lady Goo Goo.
 The songs intended for release included the parody "Peppy-razzi", similar to the Lady Gaga hit "Paparazzi".
 Justice Vos of the High Court ruled that Lady Goo Goo could appear in the Moshi Monsters game, but that Mind Candy could not release, promote, advertise, sell, distribute, or otherwise make available "any musical work or video that purports to be performed by a character by the name of Lady Goo Goo, or that otherwise uses the name Lady Goo Goo or any variant thereon".
 Lady Goo Goo was later replaced with a new Moshling named Baby Rox, who is not a parody of any particular celebrity.

 In 2015, both Bin Weevils and Moshi Monsters were told to change the wording of their in-app advertisements by the Advertising Standards Authority, who said that the adverts and phrases such as "The Super Moshis need YOU" pressured users to buy certain items inside the game.
 Mind Candy said that it took its responsibilities "very seriously with regards to how we communicate with all of our fans, especially children."
 It went on to say that Mind Candy had "been working with the ASA (Advertising Standards Authority) to ensure that we adhere to best practice and have made changes to the Moshi Monsters game accordingly.
 We will continue to work with the ASA in any way possible."